 There are a handful of players throughout baseball history who were clearly the best in the game for a stretch of time.
-Some of them petered out, others were great for a season or two and then average for a while, and some – a small minority – were legends and earned their place in the Hall of Fame.
+Some of them petered out, a small minority were legends and earned their place in the Hall of Fame.
 Blue belongs to another small group, the players who were great for a few seasons, clearly the best at what they did, and then were very good or good for several more seasons.
 Dale Murphy was like that, and so was Fred Lynn, to pick a player from Blue’s era.
 But none of them are in the Hall of Fame.
 Mostly because their peaks, though very good, were not long enough.
 Or they failed to amass enough career milestones to earn Hall of Fame election.
 Murphy and Lynn did not hit 500 homers or get 3,000 hits, Blue didn’t win 300 games.

 Then his drug problem clamped down on him and his 30s were a disappointment.
 While his contemporary pitchers were marching on into their second decades toward 300 wins (Carlton, Nolan Ryan, Don Sutton), Vida won just 53 games after his 29th birthday and wound up with 209.
 A very good total, but it looks less impressive next to the totals of the pitchers I’ve already mentioned, in addition to Tommy John, Phil Niekro, Gaylord Perry, Jim Palmer, and others who followed him like Jack Morris.